biggiejr/UFO/README.md

 # Performance issues with growing dataset in Neo4j
 ## Abstract
 Neo4j is a good database for data with multiple relationships but it has its limitations.
 When the data in a neo4j database starts to increase it becomes slow in many different aspects.
 This can result to very slow response time and bad user experience.
-There are some steps that can remove many of the shortcomings.
+There are some steps that can remove many of the shortcomings, like altering the Cyphers, breaking down cyphers to smaller ones and scaling your VM instance.

 ## Our experience with Neo4j
 Neo4j is a Graph database that enables multiple relationships between nodes in an abstract way that allows for a flexible development.